LambdaTest/documentation/docs/kane-ai-using-datasets.md

       })
     }}
 ></script>
-Data sets in KaneAI-LambdaTest allow you to manage and reuse input values for test cases efficiently.
+Datasets in KaneAI-LambdaTest allow you to manage and reuse input values for test cases efficiently.
 This guide explains how to create, edit, and manage these data sets while utilizing parameters to run test cases with a variety of inputs, improving flexibility and reducing manual data entry.

 ## Step 1: Accessing Parameters and Datasets
 Navigate to the Parameters section within your project and review existing data sets under this section.